drupalcommerce/commerce-docs/v2/orders/order-processing.rst

 Adding Payments
 ----------------

-As an admin, once we've got all the order details done, our next job would be to complete payment on the order.
+As an admin, once you've got all the order details done, our next job would be to complete payment on the order.
 That's where the 'Payments' tab comes in.
 The payments page allows us to process a Credit Card/Email Money Transfer/Bank Transfer/Cheque payment for the order using the store's preferred Payment Gateway.

 .. image:: ../images/capture_order_payment.png

-Now, that we've got money for our products from the customer, let's go ahead and officially place the order by clicking on the "Place order" button.
+Now, that you've got money for the goods from the customer, let's go ahead and officially place the order by clicking on the "Place order" button.
 This will put the order in 'Validation' state.

 .. image:: ../images/order_in_validation_state.png

 Completing the Order
 --------------------

-The next steps are pretty obvious, once we are ready to ship the order, we click the "Validate Order" button and it will put the order in `Fulfillment` state.
+The next steps are pretty obvious, once you are ready to ship the order, you must click the "Validate Order" button and it will put the order in `Fulfillment` state.

 .. image:: ../images/order_in_fulfillment_state.png

-And finally, once the order has shipped out, we hit the "Fulfill Order" button and the order enters `Completed` state.
+And finally, once the order has shipped out, you can hit the "Fulfill Order" button and the order enters `Completed` state.

 .. image:: ../images/order_completed.png